-- A Critical Incident is indicated by 5 long blasts of the School bell. - If you are inside a building but not in a room, adults should secure nearest outside entrance if safe to do so and move into nearest room with children in their vicinity. - Once in a room, block entrance, switch off lights, pull blinds/cover windows, move out of sight. - If staff/children/visitors are outside, go to the nearest out-building (wooden pavilion, red brick pavilion, yurt). - The signal for all clear is a continuous 5 second-long ring of the School bell.
+- A Critical Incident is indicated by 5 long blasts of the school bell. - If inside the building but in a hallway/stairs/passageway (not in a room), adults should secure nearest outside entrance if safe to do so and move into nearest room with children in their vicinity. - Once in a room, block entrance, switch off lights, pull blinds/cover windows, move out of sight. - If visitors are outside, go to the nearest out-building (wooden pavilion, red brick pavilion, yurt). - The signal for all clear is a continuous 5 second-long ring of the school bell.